This Arkansas hospital is so short on nurses in this newest Covid-19 surge, it's offering a $25,000 signing bonus - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Martin Savidge reported from Little Rock, and Amir Vera and Jason Hanna reported and wrote from Atlanta.
+CNN’s Martin Savidge and Maria Cartaya reported from Little Rock, and Amir Vera and Jason Hanna reported and wrote from Atlanta.
 CNN’s Rebekah Riess contributed to this report.

 Comments